Quagmire's Dad: Reception

-The Parents Television Council, a conservative campaigning group and frequent critic of MacFarlane's work, named "Quagmire's Dad" as its "Worst TV Show of the Week" citing Dan Quagmire's "outrageously stereotyped gay" character, violence and sexual innuendo.
+The Parents Television Council, a conservative campaigning group and frequent critic of MacFarlane's work, named "Quagmire's Dad" as its "Worst TV Show of the Week" citing Ida Quagmire's "outrageously stereotyped gay" character, violence and sexual innuendo.
 The PTC specifically cited the innuendo-laced dialogue throughout the episode, a "straight 30 straight seconds [sic]" of vomiting after Brian learns of Ida's previous identity, Quagmire's erection while embracing Ida and the violence of the final scene.